perchespierri/card-trick/README.md

 Every function must have tests

 ### Task 4
-Reveal the card chosen!
+- Reveal the chosen card
-Create a 'Play again' button
+- Create a 'Play again' button
   - Which returns a newly shuffled and random set of 21 cards

 ### Task 5